 Before diving in alone in unknown territory, it certainly helps to have individuals that are familiar with flipping houses, along with the legal, accounting and construction ramifications.
 Join local networking groups to gain advice and guidance for your first real estate flip.

 All the above can ensure that the work on the home needed will be completed in a timely and efficient manner.

 It’s important for house flippers to be familiar with the area in which they are buying property.
 A buyer should know, for example, what characteristics (lot size, the number of rooms, type of home, etc.) are the most desirable in the area in which they are looking to buy.

-It’s also imperative that you do your homework and run the comps in the area.
+It’s also imperative that you do your homework and run the real estate comps in the area.
 Know what houses in the vicinity have sold for and if there is likely to be any future development in the community, positive (new school, retail center) or negative, (possible road construction, tear downs, etc.), as this could affect supply/demand and housing prices in the future.